On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

-The Saudi Arabia Green Initiative and Middle East Green Initiative, part of the kingdom's Vision 2030 programme to reshape its economy, put Saudi Arabia at the centre of regional efforts to meet international targets on environmental projects.
+The target represents a huge leap for the Saudi Green Initiative and Middle East Green Initiative, announced in March.
+They are part of the kingdom's Vision 2030 programme to reshape its economy, placing itself at the centre of regional efforts to meet international targets on environmental projects.

 What is the Saudi Green Initiative?

-Saudi Arabia will work to restore, conserve, and sustainably managing a billion hectares of land by 2040.
+Alongside the net zero plan — in which the kingdom will rapidly expand already substantial investment in renewable energy — Saudi Arabia will work to restore, conserve, and sustainably manage one billion hectares of land by 2040.

 As part of the plan, 30 per cent of the kingdom — or 600,000 square kilometres — will be protected areas and efforts will be made to protect coastal environments.

-The Middle East Green Initiative will launch a similar plan for the region.
+The Middle East Green Initiative has a similar plan for the region.
 Saudi Arabia will work with countries to plant 50 billion trees across the Middle East.